 (For reference, the more common way is to: gain mastery at promotion, then lead by example.
 This way does not involve understanding the distinctions of promotion styles and why such understanding is helpful.
 As a result, much effort aimed at promoting promotion (whether by endorsement or affinity) falls on deaf ears, or worse.)

-Please keep in mind that, even if these ideas seem new to you, they may not be new to some or all of the men you are coaching.
-Conversely, even if the material is not new to you, it is probably new to some of the men whose success you are owning.
-You need to ensure that all of the men whose success you are owning are provided with the opportunity to benefit from this teaching.
+Please keep in mind that, even if these ideas seem new to you, they may not be new to some or all of those you are coaching.
+Conversely, even if the material is not new to you, it is probably new to some of those whose success you are owning.
+You need to ensure that all of those whose success you are owning are provided with the opportunity to benefit from this teaching.